lgladson/PUI2016_lag552/HW8_lag552/README.md

 ##Description

 In this assignment, I wrangled three datasets, looking for measurement errors in the 311 data and removing duplicate identifiers and filling in some missing valuables when other data was substantial enough to do so.
 I merged the 311 dataset with two others: demographics and internet access, and created ratios of characteristics for districts with highest and lowest numbers of complaints to see how they differ.

+Just a note - a few lines of my code takes quite a while to load, but it eventually does (I tested each line before uploading).